kskvarci/functions-private-network/README.md

 - Direct integration to and accessibility from private networks
 - No accessibility from public networks
 - Cross Region Entity Replication
+- No message loss on regional failure
+- Ability to fail back and forth between primary and secondary regions on a scheduled basis for DR drills
 #### Implementation
 ![](images/networking-servicebus.png)
 The base-level resource for Azure Service Bus is a Service Bus Namespace.
 Namespaces contain the entities that we will be working with ( Queues, Topics and Subscriptions ).